marcgg/marcgg.github.com/_posts/2013-04-22-what-i-learned-teaching-web.md

 While writting my slides for the first class I overlooked some concepts that seemed obvious to me and focused on others that felt more complex.
-In some cases I was way off and ended up explaining something for a long time while having everyone noding at what I assumed was more complicated!

-For instance I thought that the word "protocol" was known by everyone.
+In some cases I was way off, like when I thought that the word "protocol" was known by everyone.
 Spoiler: it's not.
-On the other hand people understood very quickly what HTML, CSS and javascript were and how they intereacted with one another when I thought it would take half the class to get this point accross.
+On the other hand people understood very quickly what HTML, CSS and Javascript were and how they intereacted with one another when I thought it would take half the class to get this point accross.

 ### People don't know much about security